 The University of Bremen maintains and further develops established structures on an ongoing basis; especially activities within the scope of BYRD, personnel development – e.g. for new appointees – the Barrier-Free Study Working Group, the Gender Mainstreaming Steering Committee, and the Diversity Steering Committee.
 In addition, a regular dialogue between the University Executive Board and the individual interest groups, such as the Staff Council, the Women's Affairs Representative, the Representative for Disabled Employees, and the Non-Professorial Academic Staff Council - KRAM, is an integral part of our daily business.

-Studying With Special Needs – Accessibility, Participation, and Challenges
+Studying With Special Needs – Accessibility and Participation

-At the University of Bremen, the Office for Students with Disabilities or Chronic Diseases (KIS), the Representative for Inclusive Studying at the University of Bremen (BIS), and the Interest Group Handicap (IGH) advise and represent the interests of students with special needs.
-Additionally, the Inclusion Advisory Board takes lead in driving the action plan forward to implement the United Nations Convention on the Rights of Persons with Disabilities.
+At the University of Bremen, the Office for Students with Disabilities or Chronic Diseases (KIS) advises and represents the interests of students with special needs.
+Additionally, the Inclusion Action Plan working group is in charge of promoting the implementation of the UN Convention on the Rights of Persons with Disabilities.
 There is also a close cooperation with the Representative for People with Disabilities of Bremen State, Arne Frankenstein.

 InWi Model Project – Inclusion in Science